pyzit/4k-coding-wallpaper/README.md

 ## Contributing

 If you'd like to contribute more 4K wallpapers to this repository, feel free to open a pull request!
-Please make sure the wallpapers are of high quality and in a 4K resolution (3840x2160).
+Please make sure the wallpapers are of high quality and in a 4K resolution.

 ---